vinay-hebb/VanishingGradient/docs/vanishing_gradients_blog.md

 ### Mathematical View

+This subsection is <b>not essential</b> for using/applying neural networks, but it helps build intuition for the vanishing gradients problem.
 The formal view matches the intuition: multiplying many Jacobians whose singular values are below one shrinks the overall gradient.
-This subsection is <b>not essential</b> for using neural networks, but it helps build intuition for the vanishing gradients problem.

 When each layer contributes a Jacobian with singular values < 1, their product collapses toward zero, freezing earlier layers.
 To see this, we write gradients with respect to parameters (using the chain-rule, see Eq.
 6.46<sup>[3]</sup>)